joao-frohlich/cpython/Doc/library/os.path.rst

 .. function:: getatime(path)

    Return the time of last access of *path*.
-The return value is a floating-point number giving the number of seconds since the epoch (see the  :mod:`time` module).
+The return value is a floating point number giving the number of seconds since the epoch (see the  :mod:`time` module).
 Raise :exc:`OSError` if the file does not exist or is inaccessible.

 .. function:: getmtime(path)

    Return the time of last modification of *path*.
-The return value is a floating-point number giving the number of seconds since the epoch (see the  :mod:`time` module).
+The return value is a floating point number giving the number of seconds since the epoch (see the  :mod:`time` module).
    Raise :exc:`OSError` if the file does not exist or is inaccessible.